 If you’re doing business in the United States, you will want to register for a Federal Tax Identification number, otherwise known as an Employer Identification Number (EIN).
 Think of your EIN as a social security number for your business, and you may need it to open a business bank account or apply for a business license.
 You will certainly need it to file taxes for your sports rental business.

 Your state may also have it’s own tax requirements.
-Check out this SBA guide to help you determine your state regulations to register and open a business.
+Visit the SBA to determine your federal and state EIN requirements.

 Step #7 Obtain Business Licenses and Permits